-Before you start that instrumentation, read on to learn about the different components that make up a distributed trace, and how the data from that instrumentation makes into Lightstep where you can view and work with it.
+Before you start that instrumentation, read on to learn about the different components that make up a distributed trace, and how the data from that instrumentation makes it into Lightstep Observability where you can view and work with it.

-Spans and Traces
+Spans and traces

 In distributed tracing, a trace is a view into a request as it moves through a distributed system.
 Multiple spans represent different parts of the workflow and are pieced together to create a trace.
 A span is a named, timed operation that represents a piece of the workflow.

 The diagram above shows one trace made up of several spans.

 In Lightstep Observability, you view traces as a “tree” of spans that reflects the time that each span started and completed.
 It also shows you the relationship between spans.
 Here’s a simplified view of a trace, as it relates to the request above.